(Supplementary to the James Watt Dock Marina Licence for Berthing, Mooring and Storage Ashore)

 - Any amendments to the rules and regulations shall become effective on being displayed at the Company’s offices.

-- Annual contracts run from the 1st of April to 31st of March the following year.
+- Annual contracts run for 12 months from commencement date.
 As the name implies, the contract is a legal and binding document for the period.

 - Licensees are advised to carefully read the Terms of Business, Marina Licence Terms and Rules and Regulations herein prior to signing their contract.
 All conditions are available from reception upon request.